Xeo019/CS50-Problem-Set-0/README.md

 # CS50-Problem-Set-0
 Scratch Project for CS50

-Note: Though normal mode is fun, Hard Mode is much more interesting, balanced around a key and showcases the scope of the project more adequately.
+Note: Though normal mode is just a short intro, Hard Mode is much more interesting, balanced around a key and showcases the scope of the project more adequately.

 Controls: